 We need to protect these jobs and encourage younger people into the industry to protect it’s future and the valuable, traditional skills it supports.

 'The classic and historic vehicle industry is a great British success story that gives pleasure to millions and it would be disastrous if it suffered serious damage through neglect or ignorance.
 We need to do all we can to support a sector that provides thousands of highly skilled and well-paid jobs in my constituency and across the UK and preserves exemplary skills and craftsmanship.

 MP for East Sussex MP, former transport minister

 Did you know?

-The average value of a classic car is just £5,400.
+In the past five years there has been a 48% rise in the number of historic vehicles.
+As well as cars, the fleet includes bikes, buses, vans, tractors and many more.
 This is not just a pastime for the well-heeled - this is a key part of our heritage that is enjoyed by enthusiasts of all ages and from all walks of life.